-type E = enumeration([enum\list]);
+type E = enumeration([enum_list]);

 defines an enumeration type E and the associated enumeration literals of the enum-list.
-This is the only legal use of the enumeration keyword.
 The enumeration literals shall be distinct within the enumeration type.
-The names of the enumeration literals are defined inside the scope of E. Each enumeration literal in the enum\list has type E.
+The names of the enumeration literals are defined inside the scope of E. Each enumeration literal in the enum_list has type E.

 '''

 type Size = enumeration(small, medium, large, xlarge);

 Size t_shirt_size = Size.medium;

+].

 '''